Expat Tax Return Filing Requirements

 If you are a U.S. citizen or resident alien and are living overseas, the rules for filing a US income tax return and for paying estimated tax are generally the same as if you were residing within the United States.

-You’re required to file a return for 2017 if you have a certain amount of gross income.
+You’re required to file a return for 2019 if you have a certain amount of gross income.
+The threshold is revised under the TCJA, and it will fluctuate with inflation each year.
 Gross income requirements for each filing status are:

 You must file a U.S. income tax return if you had $400 or more of net earnings from self-employment, regardless of your age.
 Net earnings from self-employment include the income earned both in a foreign country and in the United States.